Craig Adams (ice hockey): Carolina Hurricanes

 On August 25, 2005 he signed a contract with the Mighty Ducks of Anaheim, but was traded back to the Hurricanes on October 3, a few days before the 2005–06 NHL season began.
-Adams was a member of the Hurricanes 2006 Stanley Cup-winning team, becoming the first Bruneian-born player to have his name engraved on the trophy.
+Adams would once again split time between the Hurricanes and the Lowell Lock Monsters.
+The Carolina Hurricanes would make the playoffs, defeating the Montreal Canadiens, New Jersey Devils, and Buffalo Sabres to secure their spot in the Stanley Cup Finals.
+Carolina would face the Edmonton Oilers in a series that would go to a game 7, which the Hurricanes would win, giving Adams his first Stanley Cup victory.
+By winning the Stanley Cup, Adams became the first Bruneian-born player to have his name engraved on the trophy.